smashedr/node-badges/README.md

 Then visit: http://localhost:3000/

-To use a different port set the `PORT` variable.
+To use a different port set the `PORT` environment variable.

 ```shell
 export PORT=8080